HonzaStefanik/NI-AM1/06/index.md

     * returns 200 OK

 DELETE /tour/{id} - delete tour asynchronously
+    * returns 200 OK, 404 NOT FOUND, 400 BAD REQUEST
+    * 404 is returned when a tour with given ID does not exist
+    * 400 is returned when a tour with given ID already is in the process of being deleted

+GET /tour/delete-status - lists statuses of all tours marked for deletion
+    * returns 200 OK

+GET /tour/delete-status/{id} - displays status of a given tour marked for deletion
     * returns 200 OK, 404 NOT FOUND

-GET /tour/delete-status - lists status of all tours marked for deletion
-    * returns 200 OK

-GET /tour/delete-status/{id} - displays status of a given tour marked for deleteion
-    * returns 200 OK
 ```

-When the DELETE endpoint is called, it will immediately return HTTP 201 and a header Location with content '/tour/delete-status/{id}' (id from request).
+When the DELETE endpoint is called, it will immediately return HTTP 201 and the Location header with content '/tour/delete-status/{id}' (id from request).

 The tour wont be deleted until 10 seconds pass from the request creation.

-During this time, it will be in GET /tour endpoint and it will also be visible in both delete-status endpoints with status IN_PROGRESS.
+During this time, it will be visible in GET /tour endpoint and it will also be visible in both delete-status endpoints with status IN_PROGRESS.

-After 10 seconds pass, it will no longer be seen in GET /tour and it will have status DELETED in delete-status endpoints.
+After 10 seconds pass, it will no longer be available in GET /tour and it will have status DELETED in delete-status endpoints.